Richard Clarida: Other professional achievements

 Clarida served as the Assistant Secretary of the United States Treasury for Economic Policy, a position that required confirmation by the United States Senate.
 In that position, he served as chief economic advisor to two Treasury Secretaries, Paul O'Neill and John W. Snow, advising them on economic policy issues, including U.S. and global economic prospects, international capital flows, corporate governance, and the maturity structure of U.S. debt.
 In May 2003, Snow awarded Clarida the Treasury Medal "in recognition of his outstanding service".

 Clarida has served as a consultant to several prominent financial firms, including the Global Foreign Exchange Group at Credit Suisse First Boston and Grossman Asset Management.
 From 2006 to 2018, he was Global Strategic Advisor with PIMCO and in 2015 was named managing director with the firm.
 Clarida returned to Pimco as managing director and Global Economic Advisor in October 2022.
 He is a member of the Council on Foreign Relations.
 Clarida was director of the NBER Project on and editor of G7 Current Account Imbalances: Sustainability and Adjustment.
 From 2004 to 2018 he served as co-editor of the NBER International Macroeconomics Annual.

+In March 2024, the Museum of American Finance honored Clarida with its Whitehead Award for Distinguished Public Service and Financial Leadership; the museum cited his "impactful government service and insightful economic leadership."